 The Master of Forensic Science is designed to give you advanced level knowledge across a range of forensic disciplines and offers a truly global perspective on the leading developments in forensic science analysis and interpretation.

-The fully-online nature of this course allows you to adapt the course in a way that suits your learning style as our students develop unique connections with peers around the world through online learning tools.
+The fully-online nature of this program allows you to adapt the program in a way that suits your learning style as our students develop unique connections with peers around the world through online learning tools.

 Advance your curiosity for science